 Los Angeles Teachers’ Strike – Things To Do With Kids

-Updated 1/15/19 – If you decide not to send your kids to school during the LAUSD Teachers’ Strike that began Monday, many Los Angeles museums and libraries are offering free admission, rec centers are offering special programming and LA Metro is free to LAUSD students.
+Updated 1/21/19 – If you decide not to send your kids to school during the LAUSD Teachers’ Strike that will continue at least into Tuesday, many Los Angeles museums and libraries are offering free admission, rec centers are offering special programming and LA Metro is free to LAUSD students.

-LAUSD and the teachers’ union have reached an impasse in negotiations and no settlement talks have been scheduled.
+LAUSD and the teachers’ union have been meeting since Thursday, however, the strike continues on Tuesday, January 21st.
 This has left parents of nearly 600,000 students with a decision to make – send your kids to school without teachers or find something else for them to do.

 We’ve compiled a list of options for kids that include the Natural History Museums, the LA Zoo and the Petersen Automotive Museum.
 Please note that older kids may need their LAUSD ID and younger kids must be accompanied by an adult.
 Adult admission is either free or discounted.